-What is it like on the road?
+What is it like to drive?

-Speed isn’t a problem, refinement at motorway speed is impeccable, but individuality is an issue because, degrees of brain-curdling acceleration aside, all EVs feel worryingly similar to drive.
+This is the standard car, don’t forget, the EV400, no SVR fettling, no race-bred claims and, really, there’s no need for a family SUV to go any faster.
+Speed isn’t a problem, refinement at motorway pace is impeccable, but individuality is an issue because, degrees of brain-curdling acceleration aside, all EVs feel worryingly similar to drive.
 Strip away vibrations from the engine, a gearbox to interact with, intake and exhaust noise, turbo rush or a rampant top end and you’re left with something more homogenous than in the past.

-We can’t vouch for the standard set-up yet, but the sensation here is enough body roll to let you feel the weight transfer, but no more, allowing you to carve through corners with grip and confidence.
+We can’t vouch for the standard set-up, but the sensation here is enough body roll to let you feel the weight transfer, but no more, allowing you to carve through corners with grip and confidence.
 The brakes are a blend of regeneration and mechanical friction, so you can forgive a mushy feeling at the top of the pedal travel, before they really start to bite.

-There is more than one way to drive the I-Pace.
-In Dynamic, like your pants are on fire, with more weight to the steering and snap to the throttle.
-Which is fine so long as you know a charger is nearby and you have several hours to spare.
-Or like a saint in Comfort or Eco mode when you you’ve got miles to cover.
-Or, you can turn off the road altogether.
-The I-Pace isn’t an off-roader, but it has a low grip mode and AdSR.
-I’m not sure Adaptive Surface Response, which adjusts motor and brake settings depending on surface and conditions, was ever expected to handle actual off-road.
+Don’t be daft, the I-Pace isn’t an off-roader, although it does have a low grip mode and AdSR.
+We're not sure Adaptive Surface Response, which adjusts motor and brake settings depending on surface and conditions, was ever expected to handle actual off-roading.
 We get to a section where the grass is door-deep and the chalk beneath slippery.
 The traction control skitters and clicks in the background, the motors whine a little, but momentum is maintained.